bordigoni/client-reg-wasm/README.md

 ## Build the filter
 `cd clireg-wasm-filter`

-For dev (leaves stack traces on when panic happens)
+For dev (leaves stack traces when a panic happens)

 `cargo build --target wasm32-wasi`